payne/TMtoday1/README.md

 ### live URL: https://payne.github.io/TMtoday1/index.html

 ## Ideas:

+### TODOs:
+1. Click on a name and see upcoming duties

+### Done:
-1. menu item to show everyone who has a duty
+1. Menu item to show everyone who has a duty
-1. menu item showing just speakers
-1. menu item showing just evaluators
+1. Menu item showing just speakers & evaluators
 1. Drop down list for choosing the day (defaults to today or next upcoming meeting)
 1. Menu item linking to github source code
 1. Menu item to display a QR Code that links to the online web page